 The Angel Tree

-Met Matters: How about the gorgeous angels produced each year by New York’s Met Museum and available to purchase online at store.metmuseum.org.
-You will not be disappointed – and they ship abroad for a reasonable fee, although there will likely be an additional customs fee.
-If you become a member of the Met Museum you receive 10 percent off all purchases throughout the year, plus seasonal double discounts.
+Met Matters: The gorgeous angel tree-related goods produced each year by New York’s Met Museum are available to purchase online at store.metmuseum.org.
+You will not be disappointed and they ship abroad.

 Liking Lenox: For many years, Lenox porcelain has produced some enchanting and exquisite angel tree toppers.
 We purchased one in the mid-nineties and it’s truly stunning.
-You will find eBay has a selection of Lenox’s angelic gems in their virtual shop window and you can buy Lenox products from various US department stores through Borderfree.
-For example, Macy’s has a UK website with prices in pounds sterling.
-Type in macys.com and you will be steered down the UK path.
+You will find eBay has a selection of Lenox’s angelic gems in their virtual shop window and you can buy Lenox products from various US department stores, like Macy’s, through Borderfree.

 Trust in Gisela: There are lovely items across the angelic range by Gisela Graham.
 Among the places to find them online search christmastimeuk.com.

-What the Etsy: The treasure trove of an international website etsy.com has every kind of angel tree topper you could imagine made of ribbon, raffia, coloured glass, recycled paper, felt, wool, Victorian lace, cornhusk, porcelain, copper, plastic and wood.
+What the Etsy: The treasure trove of an international website Etsy has every kind of angel tree topper you could imagine made of ribbon, raffia, coloured glass, recycled paper, felt, wool, Victorian lace, cornhusk, porcelain, copper, plastic and wood.
 Seeing is believing.
-One of our favourites at the top end in recent times was the exquisite made-to-order needle felted angel sculpture by Amanda Doster.
 Check out etsy.com and search for ‘angel tree toppers’.

 Stars atop the tree, like Angels, are that direct connection to the Nativity Story.
 The star shone bright over the stable in Bethlehem the night Jesus Christ was born and led the shepherds and the Magi to worship the Lord.
 Some theologians believed this fulfilled a prophecy – the Star Prophecy in the Book of Numbers: